 Colonel Vassily Chernovich has risen to his feet.
 He displays the self-assured bearing of a professional soldier and allows the handshake with his introduction.

-“Eric Gerzier,” Chernovich’s accent makes an exotic guacamole of Eric’s name, “I have been instructed to convey my government’s recognition of your many humanitarian accomplishments and to ask for your help with a situation.
+“Eric Gerzier,” Chernovich’s accent makes an exotic guacamole of Eric’s name, “I have been instructed to convey my government’s recognition of your many humanitarian accomplishments and to ask for your help with a complicated situation.
 I am told your discretion is… what is the word?
 Unassailable.”

 Standing aside and disregarded, the stick figure considers Eric with a mortician’s stare.